brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 The name and the tag name need to be unique within your system.
 Also, Fusion UX Apps need at least one attribute.

 #### Page Slots
-As mentioned before, Fusion UX Apps are integrated into predefined places called page slots.
+As mentioned before, Fusion UX Apps render in predefined places called page slots.
 They are defined by
 - ID and name
 - Page (defined by ID, name, and module)
 - Collection of slot attributes, each one defined by